hashkat/hashkat/docs/visualization.md

     This details the number of nodes (agents) in the network and the total number of edges (connections/followings) within it.

 4. To differentiate between the node types in your system, click the refresh button in the 'Partition' box on the left hand side of the screen and under '---Choose a partition parameter' click 'Label'.
-This will show each node type, their percentage out of the total number of agents, and their corresponding colour in the visualization.
+This will show each node type numbered by how they were ordered in the input file, their percentage out of the total number of agents, and their corresponding colour in the visualization.
 An image of this box is shown below:

     <p align='center'>
     <img src='../img/visualization/gephi_label_nodes.png'>